Audi Crooks: High school career

-Crooks competes on the Amateur Athletic Union (AAU) circuit for CY Select Wolves.
-Aside from basketball, she competes in track and field, winning the Class 1A state title in shot put as a sophomore after her freshman season was canceled due to the COVID-19 pandemic.
-Crooks repeated the feat as a junior, breaking the Class 1A record with a throw of 45 ft 1 in.
-She also plays volleyball, earning first-team all-conference honors as a junior.
+Crooks led Bishop Garrigan to an 101–8 record in her four years on the team.
+She recorded 2,734 points and 1,339 rebounds in her high school career, finishing third all-time in state history in both categories.
+Crooks also set the all-time mark in field goals made (1,195) and finished second in field goal percentage (72.4).
+She also competed on the Amateur Athletic Union (AAU) circuit for CY Select Wolves.
+Aside from basketball, Crooks won four state titles in track and field.
+She captured the Class 1A state title in the shot put as a sophomore after her freshman season was canceled due to the COVID-19 pandemic.
+Crooks repeated the feat as a junior, breaking the Class 1A record with a throw of 45 ft 1 in, and won the discus throw state title the following day.
+As a senior, she became the first athlete in Class 1A history to win three consecutive state titles in the shot put.
+Crooks also played volleyball at Bishop Garrigan, earning first- and second-team all-conference honors during her junior and senior seasons, respectively.

 Recruiting

-Crooks is rated as a four-star recruit and is considered among the best high school prospects of the 2023 class.
-She is ranked as the no. 42 overall recruit by Prep Girls Hoops, as well as no. 58 by ESPN.

-She received her first Division I offer from Illinois State in July 2020.
+Crooks was rated as a four-star recruit and was considered among the best high school prospects of the 2023 class.
+She was ranked as the no. 42 overall recruit by Prep Girls Hoops, as well as no. 57 by ESPN.
+Crooks received her first Division I offer from Illinois State in July 2020.
 By that September she had received offers from all four Division I programs in Iowa (Iowa, Iowa State, Northern Iowa, and Drake) as well as Maryland.
-The following year, Crooks received offers from Minnesota, Michigan, Wisconsin, Kansas, Ole Miss, Penn State and Oklahoma.
+The following year, Crooks received offers from Minnesota, Michigan State, Wisconsin, Kansas State, Mississippi State, Penn State and Oklahoma.
 She committed to Iowa State on April 14, 2022.
+Crooks was reportedly "vigorously" recruited by Iowa State head coach Bill Fennelly.
+She signed her National Letter of Intent on November 9, joining one of the highest-ranked recruiting classes in program history.